connie-n/blog-netlify-hugo/content/form/contact.md

 ---
 date: "2019-02-25T13:38:41-06:00"
 description: Would you like to contact me?
-Please send me and email(wongyung68@gmail.com) or use the following form.
+Please send me an email(wongyung68@gmail.com) or use the following form.
 draft: false
 formspree_form_id: id-from-formspree
 layout: split-right